TOAST-DOCS/EasyMaker/zh/console-guide.md

 - **Training Instance Information**
     - **Training instance type** : Select an instance type to run training.
-    - **Number of training instances** : Enter the number of instances to perform training.
-If you enter more than 2 instance counts, the training runs run in parallel, allowing training to complete more quickly.
+   - **Number of Distributed Trainings**: Enter a number of distributed trainings to be performed.
+Distributed training can be enabled through settings in the algorithm code.
+For more information, please refer to [Appendix > 6.
+Distributed Training Settings by Framework](./console-guide/#6).
 - **Input Data**
     - **Data Set**: Enter the data set to run training on.
 You can set up to 10 data sets.
         - Dataset name: Enter a name for your data set.
         - Data Path: Enter the NHN Cloud Object Storage or NHN Cloud NAS path.
-    - **Checkpoint** : 저장된 체크 포인트부터 학습을 진행하려는 경우, 체크 포인트의 저장 경로를 입력합니다.
-      - NHN Cloud Object Storage 또는 NHN Cloud NAS 경로를 입력합니다.
+    - **Checkpoint** : If you want to start training from a saved checkpoint, enter the save path of the checkpoint.
         - Enter the NHN Cloud Object Storage or NHN Cloud NAS path.
 - **Output Data**
     - **Output data** : Enter the data storage path to save the training execution results.